StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_linux.md

 ## How to use the executable API

 The executable respects a simple API that reads JSON structures from the standard input, and outputs JSON containing the decrypted secrets to the standard output.
-If the exit code is anything other than 0, then the integration configuration that is being decrypted is considered faulty and is dropped.
+If the exit code is anything other than 0, then the integration configuration that's being decrypted is considered faulty and is dropped.

 ### Input